srainha/fa16-proj1/answers.md

 # Question 2a: What does the following line do "<%= button_to "Throw a Pokeball!", capture_path(id: @pokemon), :class => "button medium", :method => :patch %>"?
 Be specific about what "capture_path(id: @pokemon)" is doing.
 If you're having trouble, look at the Help section in the README.

 # Question 3: What would you name your own Pokemon?
+I would catch a Squirtle and evolve him to Blastoise and name him Fatso

 # Question 4: What did you pass into the redirect_to?
 If it is a path, what did that path need?
 If it is not a path, why is it okay not to have a path here?
+redirect_to(:back)
+It takes you back to the current page as long as no refferer or session authentications are required.

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.